 Assignments will appear in the "Pending Tasks" area of your Home tab; they are indicated by a red flag to the left of each pending task.
 Optionally, you can find pending coursework by clicking on the Courses tab > click on the course number > Activities sub-tab.
 Many professors do not have you actually upload assignments into your account; rather they enter the grades themselves.
 So if you see an assignment on there that you are not sure about, just speak to your professor about it.

-What do I do if one of my courses does not appear in Tk20 or if I see a course I didn't
+- What do I do if one of my courses does not appear in Tk20 or if I see a course I didn't register for?

 The Tk20 system is updated on a regular basis and if your course is not currently displayed it may appear in a few days.
 Please contact email@example.com or (570) 422-3033 if you would like us to look into this further for you.

 Tk20 is not replacing either of those applications.
 This is a separate system used by the College of Education in tracking what you do and where you are in the program as a whole.

 - Who do I contact if I have any other questions about Tk20?

 Any other questions can be directed to firstname.lastname@example.org or (570) 422-3033.
 Someone is available to help you in person if you need help with uploading assignments, requesting feedback for Dispositions, and any other needs you may have.
 We are located in Stroud Hall room 217, M-F from 8:00 AM - 4:30 PM.